 Since the body cannot produce vitamin B12, it’s essential to get plenty of it in your diet.
-Foods such as meat, poultry, fish, and dairy are rich in vitamin B12, but plants do not have it.
+Foods such as meat, poultry, fish, and dairy are rich in vitamin B12, but plants do not.

-Vitamin D stimulates hair follicles and promotes hair growth, so vitamin D deficiency often leads to increased hair loss, even contributing to alopecia development.
+Vitamin D stimulates hair follicles and promotes hair growth, so vitamin D deficiency often causes increased hair loss, even contributing to alopecia development.

 You’ll typically get your required dose of vitamin D through sun exposure and eating foods such as fatty fish, red meat, egg yolks, and the like.

 Fighting Hair Loss With Increased Vitamin Intake

 If you’re suffering from hair loss, a blood test can show whether you might have vitamin deficiencies or other health issues that could be causing it.
 Increasing vitamin intake could help you restore hair growth, but only to an extent.